“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “I’ll be there.
 And, Dad, I really am happy to see you.
 It’s been too long, over a year.”

 “Really,” he acts surprised.
-I think only Mom is oblivious.
+I thought only Mom is oblivious.

 I run into Doug’s bedroom and jump into bed with him and the two boys.